rovale/Innoexp4/README.md

 ### Espruino Web IDE

-The Espruino Web IDE can be installed from the [chrome web store](https://chrome.google.com/webstore/detail/espruino-web-ide/bleoifhkdalbjfbobjackfdifdneehpo).
+The Espruino Web IDE can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/espruino-web-ide/bleoifhkdalbjfbobjackfdifdneehpo).
 The first time we have to connect the board with the USB connector.
 Later, when we [connect the board to the WiFi](http://www.espruino.com/Reference#Wifi) network, we can remove the USB cable and we can program the board over WiFi.

 ### MQTT